-- Change the order of the images in the main window (p.21). - In the main window, select multiple images of which the file names are to be changed. - > Select the [Tools] menu ▶ [Start Rename tool]. - Select [Fit to main window].
+- Change the order of the images in the main window (p.21). - In the main window, select multiple images of which the file names are to be changed. - Select the [Tools] menu ▶ [Start Rename tool]. - Select [Fit to main window].

-- Specify the required settings (p.124).

-- To copy an image, checkmark [Copy & Rename].

-- Click the [Execute] button.

-→ The file names are changed and the order in the main window is maintained.
-Introduction
+- Specify the required settings (p.142). - To copy an image, checkmark [Copy & Rename]. - Click the [Execute] button. - → The file names are changed and the order in the main window is maintained. - If the message [Insufficient memory.] appears, too many images are selected at the same time.
+Decrease the number of selected images.